 Use GEO for all informational, educational, and complex synthesis queries.
 When a user asks Perplexity to “Compare the top three enterprise CRM platforms,” or asks ChatGPT “How do I implement a zero-trust network,” the model synthesizes an answer from its training data and retrieval sources.
 If you are not optimizing for GEO, you will not be cited in that synthesis.

-Why GEO Is the Growth Channel for 2026 and Beyond
+Why GEO Is the Growth Channel for 2026: Gartner 25% Search Decline, AI Referral Conversions at 14.2%

 The shift from SEO to GEO is structural, not cyclical.
 Traditional SEO drove traffic to a website where conversion could happen.
 GEO acknowledges that the trust moment (the point where a user accepts your brand as credible) now frequently happens inside ChatGPT, Perplexity, or Gemini, before any click.